gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 For today we will keep it simple and use a *Constant Size Coalescent* Tree Prior but this is one area that BEAST has grown in recent versions.

-I honestly don’t know what several of these Tree priors do but this there is real potential here to apply some cool analyses to different types of data and different evolutionary questions.
+I honestly don’t know what several of these Tree priors do but this there is real potential here to apply some cool analyses to different types of data and different evolutionary questions and there are papers that describe each of these options.
 For example, the Bayesian Skyline option can estimate the timeline of historical changes in effective population size based on the pattern of coalescence in your dataset.
 Pretty cool right???
 Most of these options have papers that describe them so as your BEAST skills become more advanced you can explore these.

 Leave the default of *Random Starting Tree* and move on to the *States* tab.